The McCauley, Gadd and Ford Families: Full Research

 Harry and Margaret Isabella Ladner

 Hazel Emily always prided herself on her spelling and arithmetical ability and, on leaving school, joined the accountancy firm of Duff and Wynyard in New Plymouth.
 A keen member of the Taranaki Alpine Club, she climbed Mt.
 Egmont nine times.
-In around 1935, Hazel was appointed to the staff of the Reserve Bank in Wellington.
-There she met a pharmacist at Boots the Chemists, my father Eric Robert Anderson, whom she married in New Plymouth on 22 January 1938.
+In around 1935, Hazel was appointed to the staff of the Reserve Bank in Wellington and is recorded in the 1935 electoral roll as living in what seems to have been a block of flats at 146 Abel Smith Street, Wellington North.
+Whilst in Wellington, she met a pharmacist at Boots the Chemists, my father Eric Robert Anderson, who was living in the same block of flats in 1935 and whom she married in New Plymouth on 22 January 1938.
 A letter sent to Hazel Emily by her father, George Thomas McCauley, on 25 November 1937 prior to her marriage is transcribed in Appendix 6 at the end of this document.
-This is interesting because it is the only known surviving letter written by my grandfather but also rather sad.
+This is interesting because it is the only known surviving letter written by my grandfather but is also rather sad.
 He was obviously upset at not being asked to give my mother away at her wedding; that was left to Harry Ladner (always referred to as "Unc", hence the reference to "Unc's Pal" at the end of the letter).
 The request for him to make a speech at the reception seems to have come as something of an afterthought.
-The letter is written in rather sarcastic terms and also seems to suggest that at that stage of his life George Thomas had something of a drink problem (note the comment about including "something to eat (no I did not say drink)".
-Possibly my mother and her brother, John Glen, had been having a go at him about this.
+The letter is written in rather sarcastic terms and also seems to suggest that at that stage of his life George Thomas had something of a drink problem, as may be noted by his comment regarding "something to eat (no I did not say drink)".
+Possibly my mother and her brother, John Glen, had been challenging him about this.
 It could be that on the night he died he had been drinking prior to smoking in bed, causing a fatal fire.
+After their marriage, my mother and father are recorded in the 1938 electoral roll as living at 12 Karipo Street in Wellington.

 In May 1941, Hazel and her husband moved to Wanganui where Eric succeeded his father as Managing Director of the Wanganui Furniture Manufacturing Company Limited.
 Hazel was active there in the Mothers Union of All Saints Anglican Church and as secretary of the Wanganui East School parent/teacher association.
 She also enjoyed tennis and was an accomplished pianist, often improvising with what Eric called a “dirty left”, and a lover of romantic music, poetry and English literature.
+She even played the timpani in the Wanganui City Orchestra for a number of years.
 When Eric was struck down with rheumatoid arthritis in 1965, Hazel nurtured and cared for him until his death on 5 September 1967.
 In January 1969, Hazel had a happy second marriage to Keith Armstrong Atkinson (1907- 1988), whom she had first met many years previously, possibly on a cruise to Milford Sound.

 John Glen McCauley

-My uncle and godfather, John Glen McCauley, left school at the age of about 15 to become a journalist at the Taranaki Daily News in New Plymouth for about seven years.
+My uncle and godfather, John Glen McCauley, left school at the age of about 15 and worked as a journalist at the Taranaki Daily News in New Plymouth for about seven years.
 He was a proficient player of the cornet and other wind instruments and I have a silver medal he was awarded in 1931 for his playing of the flugal horn at a competition in Hawera.
 John then spent about three years in Wellington managing the office of a well-known commercial advertising firm before travelling to London, England in 1937 where he worked in a furniture store and newspaper advertising.
 He married Joan Dorothy Harvey, another New Zealander, in London on 16 July 1938.
 John and his wife, accompanied by a friend from New Zealand, Trevor Bellringer, toured the continent, including Germany, in July- August 1939, immediately prior to the second world war.
 An interesting account by Joan of what they found there, entitled "Germany in August", was published on page 6 of the Taranaki Daily News on 13 September 1939.
-Following the outbreak of war, John Glen joined the Royal Air Force but was unsuccessful in his efforts to become a pilot.
+On the outbreak of war, John and Joan were living in a boarding house, with 5 other residents, at 30 Belsize Square in Hampstead, London; John was employed as an Advertising Manager and Joan as a Stenographer for Lever Brothers.
+John Glen subsequently joined the Royal Air Force but was unsuccessful in his efforts to become a pilot.
 However, on 18 March 1942 he was granted a commission for the emergency as an Acting Pilot Officer in the Administrative and Special Duties Branch of the Volunteer Reserve and was subsequently promoted to Pilot Officer and Flying Officer.

 Handley Page Harrow-- as modified for transport purposes and called, unofficially, a Sparrow